kubb-labs/kubb/docs/api/@kubb/core/functions/defineConfig.md

 function defineConfig(options): typeof options
 ```

-Type helper to make it easier to use kubb.config.js
-accepts a direct Config object, or a function that returns it.
-The function receives a ConfigEnv object that exposes two properties:
+Type helper to make it easier to use vite.config.ts accepts a direct UserConfig object, or a function that returns it.
+The function receives a ConfigEnv object.

 ## Parameters